Restoring Fiscal Sanity 2007: The Health Spending Challenge

 President, The Moran Company

-Senior Fellow - Project HOPE
+Senior Fellow and Director - Project HOPE

-(former Administrator of the Health Care Financing Administration (now, CMS))
+former Administrator of the Health Care Financing Administration (now CMS)

 Wilson H. Taylor Scholar in Health Care and Retirement Policy, American Enterprise Institute

 Paul B. Ginsburg

 Nonresident Senior Fellow - Economic Studies, USC-Brookings Schaeffer Initiative for Health Policy

 Senior Fellow - USC Schaeffer Center for Health Policy and Economics

 Co-Director, Center for Military Health Policy Research, RAND Corporation